Download PDF

 Sediment processes within a reach are directly linked to the stream flow and its capacity to carry eroded soil.
 The transport capacity of the stream can be calculated from flow and sediment properties.
 If the stream can transport more sediment than is contained in the inflow, additional sediment will be eroded from the stream bed and entrained in the flow.
 However, if the flow in the reach cannot transport the sediment, entrained sediment will settle and deposit in the reach bed.

 The sediment transport capacity is calculated based off a transport potential method.
 Any Basin Model that uses Muskingum-Cunge or Kinematic Wave routing methods will need to carefully choose an index flow or an index celerity for each reach element.
 The index flow and celerity is used to subdivide the reach into an equal number of length segments (dx) as expressed in the courant condition.
-The Volume Ratio and Linear Reservoir sediment routing methods are very sensitive with “dx” and may drastically change computed sediment results.
+The Volume Ratio and Linear Reservoir sediment routing methods are sensitive to “dx” and may change computed sediment results.

 Deposition of sediment from the water column to the stream bed requires time.
 The Fall Velocity for a grain size class describes how much time is expected for sediment to settle from the water column to the stream bed.
 The settling velocity is calculated and multiplied by the time interval to determine the settling distance in one time interval.
 This settling distance is then compared to the flow depth calculated during flow routing in order to determine the fraction of calculated deposition which is actually permitted during a time interval.
 The approach here is similar to the one used in HEC-RAS.

 The erosion of sediment from the stream bed and entraining into the stream flow requires time.
 Limits to erosion have been observed.
 An empirical rule is used by selecting a characteristic flow length necessary for erosion.
 Erosion is limited when the length of the reach divided by the flow depth is less than 30.
-This empirical rule is similar to one used in HEC-RAS.
+This empirical rule is similar to the one used in HEC-RAS.

 The reach bed is represented by a two-layer model.
 The upper layer represents the top of the stream bed which actively interacts with the flow field.
 This layer responds relatively quickly to changes to the flow rate.
 The lower layer is linked to the upper layer with a simple bed mixing algorithm.
 The lower layer represents the underlying substrate of the reach.
 Long-term processes that lead to a reach being either a sediment sink or sediment source within the watershed are represented through the lower layer.
 The two-layer model is also capable of representing an "armoring" condition, which reduces the rate of erosion as the upper layer coarsens.